How To Turn Off 5G & 5 Reasons You Might Want To

 1. Turning off 5G really extends your battery life.
 Switching 5G off saves battery because, when connected to a 5G signal, your cell phone is basically connecting to a bunch of different, smaller networks all at once.
 This rapid loss of charge may also cause your phone to heat up.

 2. Some carriers have limits on 5G usage.
-Different plans from different carriers set different caps, check your data plan to determine your plan’s restrictions.
+Different plans from different carriers set different caps.
+Check your data plan to determine your plan’s restrictions.
 If you need to reserve your faster speeds for any reason, perhaps you’re saving it for a day you know you won’t have wifi, you can do so by temporarily turning 5G off.

-3. The speed boost is functionally minor.
-Currently, the difference in speed and performance between 5G and 4G LTE is negligible.
 By the numbers, it may sound significant, but users report little practical difference.
 Most cellular users find very little difference from one mobile network to the other, so why waste battery?

 5. Fewer interruptions to your signal.
 4G LTE networks are currently more widespread; therefore, your device can roam across many more places without losing signal if you choose to stay connected to 4G LTE.